ossec/ossec-docs/docs/manual/monitoring/index.rst

   - For as long as your policy dictates (it is user configurable).

-- Where it helps me with compliance?
+- Where does this help me with compliance?

   - (PCI DSS, etc) It helps with the whole section 10 (log monitoring) of PCI.

-- How much CPU it uses?
+- How much CPU does it use?

-  - On the agent, it uses very little CPU/memory since it just read the events.
+  - On the agent, it uses very little CPU/memory since it just read the events and forwards them to the manager.
-    On the manager, it depends on the number of EPS.
+    On the manager, it depends on the number of events per second (EPS).

-- How it deals with false positives?
+- How does it deal with false positives?

   - False positives can be eliminated using local rules.

 Configuration Options
 ---------------------

-These options should be specified locally on each agent ossec.conf file.
+These options should be specified locally in each agent ossec.conf file.
 Inside the “localfile” element, you can have the following options.

 .. include:: ../../syntax/ossec_config.localfile.rst